Heririjk/real-estate-price-prediction/README.md

    ## Personal situation
    Each member of the team expressed that he wants to further improve the code and the quality of the datafields.
-   ## Analysis
+   ## Immo Data Analysis
-   >The project continues with analysing the contents of the data.
-There are many different tools to visualize the different fields of the dataset.
-Different libraries are used to plot the number columns and summarize the values.
-One can select only a subset of the whole dataset.
+   In this project, I worked with my team to scrape data from a real estate website.
+Since we scraped West Flanders cities, I got the idea to compare prices of cities located on the coast of Belgium.

+This application removes currency symbols in the data.
+Then it does a comparison of the average prices of 4 cities on the coast of Belgium and the median of the chosen cities.
+Both comparisons are displayed in graph-form.

+To run the application you'll need to install the following modules: Pandas, Matplotlib and Csv.